-DAVID BENYN, or BINNING, is the next abbot whose name has been found on record.
-He had permission from Henry IV, December 2, 1409, to go, with twelve servants in his company, to Canterbury, abide there, and return again to Scotland, within a year, without hurt or molestation.[‡] In 1422, he excommunicated John Haig of Bemerside, and his servants, for certain alleged trespasses and oppressions committed by them upon the servants and cattle of the convent, on their land at Redpath. §
+David Benyn, or Binning, is the next abbot whose name has been found on record.
+He had permission from Henry IV, December 2, 1409, to go, with twelve servants in his company, to Canterbury, abide there, and return again to Scotland, within a year, without hurt or molestation.‡ In 1422, he excommunicated John Haig of Bemerside, and his servants, for certain alleged trespasses and oppressions committed by them upon the servants and cattle of the convent, on their land at Redpath. §

-JOHN FOGO, a monk of Melros, and doctor of divinity, was abbot in 1425, when he was sent to Rome, with other prelates, on an embassy from King James I. He was the king's confessor, and appears to have been a man of learning and ability.
-He had previously distinguished himself as an active partizan of Pope Martin V, in opposition to the adherents of the antipone, Benedict XIII.
-He endeavoured, both with argument and authority, to stop the progress of the opinions, now beginning to be diffused in Scotland, respecting the errors and corruptions of the papal system; and is said to have had a principal hand in the condemnation of Paul Crawar, the Bohemian, who was burned at St Andrews in 1453, for preaching the doctrines taught by the reformers, Wiclif and Huss.
-Crawar came into Scotland as a physician, well recommended, and he embraced with zeal and success the opportunities his profession afforded him of inculcating his opinions, which he was able to confirm by his readiness and accuracy in quoting from the Holy Scriptures.
+John Fogo, a monk of Melros, and doctor of divinity, was abbot in 1425, when he was sent to Rome, with other prelates, on an embassy from King James I. He was the king's confessor, and appears to have been a man of learning and ability.
+He had previously distinguished himself as an active partizan of Pope Martin V, in opposition to the adherents of the antipope, Benedict XIII.
+He endeavoured, both with argument and authority, to stop the progress of the opinions, now beginning to be diffused in Scotland, respecting the errors and corruptions of the papal system; and is said to have had a principal hand in the condemnation of Paul Crawar, the Bohemian, who was burned at St Andrews in 1453, for preaching the doctrines taught by the reformers, Wiclif and Huss. ¶ Crawar came into Scotland as a physician, well recommended, and he embraced with zeal and success the opportunities his profession afforded him of inculcating his opinions, which he was able to confirm by his readiness and accuracy in quoting from the Holy Scriptures.
 His bitterest opponent was Laurence of Lindores, the pope's inquisitor, who condemned him."
-The abbot himself took a different side from the inquisitor, in a question which was then agitated concerning the obligation of the King of Scots, by treaty, not to make peace with the King of England without the consent of the French king.
-The abbot maintained that such an engagement could not be binding, since it was contrary to the divine precepts respecting peace; but he afterwards yielded to the arguments of his opponent.
-He attended the general council at Basil, in 1433; after which period his name has not been met with.
-He wrote, 1.
-Pauli Crau Bohemi Examen; 2.
-De Erroribus Wiclefitarum atque Hussitarum; 3.
-De Confessione Auriculari.
+The abbot himself took a different side from the inquisitor, in a question which was then agitated concerning the obligation of the King of Scots, by treaty, not to make peace with the King of England without the

-Rotuli Scotia.

-† Cart.
-Mailros, 108, r.
+\ Rotuli Scotiæ. † Cart.
+Mailros, 108, r. ‡ Rotuli Scotiæ. § Harl.

-‡ Rotuli Scotia.

-§ Harl.
 MS. 7394.
 Four years afterwards, John Haig ordered his "bayly, Hugh Hage, to infeft the abbot and convent in two oxgangs of land in Bimersyd."
 Ibid.

-§ Scotichron. sv.
+Scotichron. sv.
 24.

-§ Hist.
+&amp; Hist.
 Leel.
 Gen. Scot.

-Scotichron. xvi, 20.